CodeScop/Oge-Mai-Field-Guide/forestresources.md

-LAST UPDATED 27 JUN 2020
+LAST UPDATED 5 JUL 2020

 Here are ALL THE THINGS available in the Forest.
 LF is Luciola Forest.
 MT is Mama Tree.
 HuntS1 is Hunt for the Ancients Season 1.
 And for the Expedition...